sqlalchemy-filterset/sqlalchemy-filterset/README.md

 ## Basic Usage

-In the example provided, a `FilterSet` called `ProductFilterSet` is defined to filter records from a `Product` database model.
-The `ProductFilterSet` class has several attributes, each of which is an instance of a `Filter` object.
-Each `Filter` object is associated with a field in the `Product` model and a lookup expression function, which specifies how the filter should be applied to the query.

-For example, the id attribute is a `Filter` object that is associated with the id field in the `Product` model.
-The title attribute is a `Filter` object that is associated with the title field in the `Product` model.

-When the `ProductFilterSet` is applied to a query, it modifies the query by adding WHERE clauses to it based on the filters that have been specified.
-For example, if an `is_active` attribute is specified as `True`, the query would be modified to only return records where the `is_active` field is `True`.

 The declarative style allows users to easily specify criteria for filtering the records that are returned from the database by simply setting the attributes of the `ProductFilterSet` class.
 This can be more convenient and easier to understand than writing raw SQL queries, which